Generic Name: biotin (oral) (BYE oh tin)

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra biotin to make up the missed dose.
+Do not use extra biotin to make up the missed dose.

 What happens if I overdose?